- Social Security benefits received

 - Other income

 - Enter your estimated total other income for the year.
 All income is treated the same when calculating the percentage of your Social Security benefit that is subject to income tax.
-For the estimated tax on your benefit, we assume that your income is all normal income and not long-term capital gains or qualified dividends which may reduce your overall tax liability.
+For the estimated tax on your benefit, the tool assumes that your income is all normal income and not long-term capital gains or qualified dividends which may reduce your overall tax liability.

 - Tax-exempt interest